US regulators expressed satisfaction with anti-crisis plans

-The Federal Reserve System (FRS) and the Federal Deposit Insurance Corporation (FDIC) of the United States expressed satisfaction with the overall anti-crisis plans (the so-called living wills) of 19 foreign banking organizations operating in the country.
+The Federal Reserve System and the Federal Deposit Insurance Corporation of the United States expressed satisfaction with the overall anti-crisis plans (the so-called living wills) of 19 foreign banking organizations operating in the country.

 The Dodd-Frank law adopted in 2010 requires financial companies to have reliable schemes for trouble-free closure under bankruptcy law in the event of a crisis without attracting budgetary funds.
 For foreign banking organizations, “wills” should be concentrated on their American divisions.
 The Fed and the FDIC should approve these plans, otherwise more stringent requirements or sanctions may be imposed on banks, including increased capital requirements and restrictions on certain activities.